Edulop139/freeCodeCamp/guide/english/css/css3-colors/index.md

 ### HSL

 HSL has three values. <br>
-First one is **Hue** which is measure in degrees.
+First one is **Hue** which is measured in degrees.
 So 0 (or 360) represents color red, at 120 it is green and 240 is blue. <br>
-Second one is **Saturation** which has a percentage value with range from 0 to 100%. <br>
+Second one is **Saturation** which has a percentage value with a range from 0 to 100%. <br>
-Third one is **Lightness** which also has a percentage value with range from 0 to 100%.
+Third one is **Lightness** which also has a percentage value with a range from 0 to 100%.
 0% is dark black, 50% average, 100% is white.

 ### Syntax